andrewbeng89/IS429AngularTest/README.md

   </code>
 </pre>

-Check that the SDK has been installed
+Check that the SDK has been installed:

 1. Reload .bashrc `source ~/.bashrc`
 2. `bees help` and enter region and account credentials